j-o-d-o/computer-vision-models/data/README.md

 Scripts to upload different data sources to MongoDB with a unified data spec.
 All examples below expect a local running MongoDB.
 In case you want to upload to a different MongoDB or adjust the database and collection, use the parameters.
 Check out the `--help` for each script.

-## semseg_spec.py & od_spec.py
+## label_spec.py
-Data specification for semseg and object detection.
-All data from the different sources is transformed and converted to fit these specs.
-These enables to train the same model from different data sources without having to write specific processors for each data source.</br>
+Data specification for semseg, depth maps, sensor specifics and object detection.
+All data from the different sources is transformed and converted to fit this spec.
+These enables to train the same model from different data sources without having to write specific pre-processors for each data source.
-While the semseg spec is basically the comma10k label spec, the od spec is close to the kitti label spec with minor additions (3D bounding box) and minor changes (axis of coordinate system to autosar, different ignore area approach)

 ## Comma10k - Semseg
 Semantic segmentation data from comma.ai (https://github.com/commaai/comma10k).
 Clone the repository to your machine and run